Barandis/kessel/src/docs/parsers/always.md

 This is the only parser that can return a value that is not a string.
 (Some combinators can also do this.)

+This parser serves both as the `pure` member of the `Applicative` type class and the `return` member of the `Monad` type class in Haskell.
+It can be used to lift arbitrary values into the context of a parser, particularly to lift functions to allow them to be used by [`apply`](apply.md) and to lift values that functions return to allow them to be used by [`chain`](chain.md).

 #### Example

 ```javascript